APACTestDrive/CloudNative_AppDev/DEMOscript.md

 If you recall, the **Rewards** menu option on the CafeSupremo JET UI frontend was greyed out because the backend Reward Service microservice has not been completed.
 Assume the Reward Service is now ready to be integrated with JET UI frontend, I can integrate this by simply enabling the **Rewards** option.
 Let me show you how I can easily enable this by making a code change that would trigger an automated build in my CI/CD pipeline.

 Let's put ourselves in the shoes of a developer.
 I can use my favourite IDE or a simple editor like Brackets with a Git plug-in.
 So that I can work with a clone Git repository locally on my laptop and sychronise my changes with the master Git repository in DevCS.
-I have set a flag in our JETUI code to disable the Reward Service initially.
+I have set a flag in our JET UI code to disable the Reward Service initially.
 Let me show you where to make the code change.

 * Open Brackets and go to the `CafeSupremo` folder